-Warren Frost: ‘Twin Peaks & Seinfeld’ Actor Passes
+Warren Frost: ‘Twin Peaks’ & ‘Seinfeld’ Actor Passes

 “We’re saddened today to announce the passing of our dear old dad, Warren Frost.
 From the Normandy shores on D-Day to his 50-year career on stage and screen, he remained the humble guy from Vermont who taught us that a life devoted to telling the right kind of truths can make a real difference in the lives of others.
 We’re grateful to have shared him with the world as long as we did.”

 Mark Frost is a triple-time Emmy-nominated screenwriter who worked on Hill Street Blues.
-He also co-wrote and directed Storyville starring James Spader.
+He also co-wrote and directed Storyville, starring James Spader.
 He is author of the critically-acclaimed book, The Greatest Game Ever Played.
 The 2002 book revolves around the birth of golf in the United States.

-Warren Frost had appeared in several TV shows, like Perry Mason and Make Room for Daddy in the late 1950s, but his acting career only blossomed after his son, Mark gave him a role on Twin Peaks.
+Warren Frost had appeared in several TV shows, like Perry Mason and Make Room for Daddy in the late 1950s, but his acting career only blossomed after his son, Mark, gave him a role on Twin Peaks.

 We're very sad to report that Warren Frost, who played Susan Ross' father, Henry, has passed away at 91. #seinfeld https://t.co/nW2EEENj1Q pic.twitter.com/040Y292o4s